 On GNOME desktop environment open Software and search Pomodoro.
 Click on Install when the application loads up.

-In case you are on other desktop environment and have the latest version of Ubuntu installed (preferably 17.10.1) then there is a snap package called Pomodoro for the terminal program.
+In case you are on another desktop environment and have the latest version of Ubuntu installed (preferably 17.10.1) then there is a snap package called Pomodoro for the terminal program.
 Install that snap program as an alternative.

 However, despite all that, If it says No Application Found there’s a hack to that.
 Head over to this link: Tools.
-Don’t forget to scroll up on the wikipedia page if you want to learn more about Pomodoro.
+Don’t forget to scroll up on the Wikipedia page if you want to learn more about Pomodoro.

 On launching the program you basically have this simple clean window.